Shooterondeck77/Note-Taker/README.md

 I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete

+## Screenshots of the page

+## Technologies used
+- HTML
+- CSS
+- JavaScript
+- Node.js
+- Express.js

 ## Installation
 To install this application, you would need to clone this repository in GitHub